tdwg/ac/views/subjectOrientation.md

 ## 1 Introduction (informative)

 This document includes terms intended to be used as controlled values for the Audubon Core terms `ac:subjectOrientation` and `ac:subjectOrientationLiteral`.
+A [JSON-LD representation](https://tdwg.github.io/rs.tdwg.org/cvJson/acorient.json) of this SKOS Concept Scheme is available.

 ### 1.1 Status of the content of this document